AgronKabashi/TemplateEngine/README.md

 Demo: [http://agronkabashi.github.io/TemplateEngine/](http://agronkabashi.github.io/TemplateEngine/)

 ###Important Notes:
   - 2015-08-29 The changes made in issue [#26](https://github.com/AgronKabashi/TemplateEngine/issues/26) will include several breaking changes.
+Progress can be followed in the [optimize-templateengine-#26](https://github.com/AgronKabashi/TemplateEngine/tree/optimize-templateengine-%2326) branch.
   - 2015-03-17 TemplateEngine is being reworked and optimized.
 A notable change and a major performance improvement is moving away from RequireJS for lazyloading internals.

 ###Related Projects